briansunter/graph/site/src/content/logseq/new-website-on-logseq-hugo.md

 #### Logseq Schrodinger (Hugo) Plugin

-It is published using the Logseq Schrodinger Plugin which is  built into Logseq.
+It is published using the Logseq Schrodinger Plugin which is now built into Logseq.
 This plugin takes my Logseq notes and converts them into Hugo-compatible markdown files.

 Hugo is mainly configured by "front matter" which is YAML at the top of your markdown files, to set things like the title, tags, description, permalink, etc.